w3f/Grants-Program/applications/Tao-Blockchain.md

 ![image] <https://docs.google.com/document/d/1nqyskjdRKbw9p8EnkmX3J0muZd2x7u654EYRkri2t0E/edit?usp=sharing>

-The core idea of POC consensus is to periodically report the hashes of data snapshots to a dedicated smart contract deployed on an Etherurem public blockchain.
+The core idea of POC consensus is to periodically report the hashes of data snapshots to a dedicated smart contract deployed on an MoonBeam public blockchain.
 Once the report is submitted, it cannot be altered.
 The node cannot be trusted if the report does not match the publicly available and independently verifiable snapshot.
 The smart contract is used to check the liveness and integrity of the deployment.
 POC consensus uses correctness check instead of voting.
 All incoming transactions are recorded.
 There is only one correct way to execute them so no two conflicting transactions in different nodes.
 All transactions are executed immediately, during the open session of the Node, with a pre-defined decision deadline so that no fork will be created in TaoCoDAO blockchain.

 The framework provides autonomous but distinct execution environments for each individual TContract.
 The contracts with mismatched footprints can be excluded from the consensus, thus guarantee timely footprint reports even if some contracts cannot establish consensus within their contexts.
 The goal of each TContract is to assure each transaction is executed identically across all the nodes.
 To enforce this, the TContract will produce a footprint of its current data after each transaction.
 If the footprints do not match, the TContract will be temporarily excluded from the snapshot.